riccardo-df/aggTrees/README.md

 results <- inference_aggtree(groupings, n_groups = 4)

-summary(results$model) # Coefficient of leafk is GATE in k-th leaf. results$gates_all_equal # We reject the null that all GATEs are equal.
+summary(results$model) # Coefficient of leafk is GATE in k-th leaf.

 results$gates_diff_pairs$gates_diff # GATEs differences.
 results$gates_diff_pairs$holm_pvalues # leaves 1-2 not statistically different.